 Support and Resistance

-I received a couple of emails asking whether or not I believe in support and resistance.
+One short time ago I received a couple of emails questioning whether or not I believe in support and resistance.
 In fact, one subscriber said if I didn't believe in support and resistance, then I couldn't possibly believe in trend!
 Why?
 Because in all cases the situation ends.

 Here's what I believe: The trend is your friend until the end.
 The swing is the thing until it goes "ding."